Randomized Gossiping with Effective Resistance Weights: Performance Guarantees and Applications: Conclusions

 \section{Conclusions}

-We obtained a number of theoretical guarantees for ER gossiping algorithms for the consensus problem for $c$-barbell graphs, barbell graphs and for arbitrary graphs depending on their parameter.
+We obtained a number of theoretical guarantees for ER gossiping algorithms for the consensus problem for $c$-barbell graphs \bc{and} barbell graphs, and for arbitrary graphs depending on their diameter.
 The results fill a gap between the theory and practice of these methods.
-We also showed that these methods are effective for solving the consensus problem in practice over barbell graphs and small world graphs.
+We also showed that these methods are effective for solving the consensus problem in practice over barbell graphs and small-world graphs.
 We provided numerical experiments demonstrating that using ER gossiping within EXTRA and DPGA-W methods improves their practical performance in terms of communication efficiency.